Divorce is never pleasant. Avoid it, if possible.

-There is no such term as a legal separation in Virginia.
-However, you may obtain a limited divorce, also called a "divorce a mensa et thoro" (from bed and board).
-A limited divorce also requires that you have grounds.
-The grounds for a limited divorce are different than the grounds required for a final divorce, and they are as follows:
+A form of legal separation in Maryland is called a “limited divorce”.
+It also requires that you have grounds.
+The grounds for a limited divorce are different than the grounds required for an absolute divorce, and they are as follows:

-A limited divorce may have some advantages in certain cases, e.g. remaining on health insurance, or tax benefits.
+A legal separation may have some advantages in certain cases, e.g. remaining on health insurance, or tax benefits.
 Ask us about it.

-We normally do not recommend a limited divorce because you usually wind up divorced anyway, and instead of paying for one lawsuit, you pay for two.
+We don’t normally recommend a limited divorce because you usually wind up divorced anyway, and instead of paying for one lawsuit, you pay for two.

 Annulments are granted by the court only in certain rare cases.
 The legal effect is to void a marriage from the very beginning–as if the parties had never married.
 If for religious or other reasons you want an annulment, tell us before the divorce is filed.

-Prior to filing for a divorce, you must have been a bona fide resident and domiciliary of Virginia for six months.
-However, emergency, custody or other matters may be filed in Virginia without six months residency.
-However, just because you have lived in Virginia for six months does not necessarily make you a domiciliary.
+Prior to filing your petition, you must have resided in Maryland for six months.
+However, emergency, child custody or other matters may be filed in Maryland without regard to this requirement.
 Check with us.

 It also covers certain technical matters and asks the court for anything you might want.
 If you and your spouse cannot agree on something (support, custody, visitation, property division, attorney’s fees, court costs) then you must ask the court for it in the petition or the court cannot give it to you.
 If the list seems long, or if it includes more than you want, think of it as a wish list.

-There may be tactical advantages for the person who files a Bill of Complaint first.
-The person who files first is the complainant.
-The other person is the defendant and that person must respond to your Bill of Complaint in a formal document known as an Answer.
-The defendant may also want to complain that the complainant was at fault.
-To do so the defendant files a Cross Bill.
-This is usually followed by a process called Discovery, which can include written questions, known as Interrogatories, Requests for Admissions or Requests for Production of Documents, and face-to-face questioning before a court reporter, which is called a Deposition.
+There may be tactical advantages for the person who files a Complaint first.
+The person who files first is the plaintiff.
+The other person is the defendant and that person must respond to your complaint in a formal document known as an Answer.
+The defendant may also want to complain that the plaintiff was at fault.
+To do so the defendant files a Countercomplaint.
+This is usually followed by Discovery, which can include written questions, known as Interrogatories, Requests for Admissions or Requests for Production of Documents, and face-to-face questioning before a court reporter, which is called a Deposition.

 Most likely the next document drawn up in your case will be a proposed Voluntary Separation and Property Settlement Agreement.
 Divorces usually settle in the beginning when both parties feel guilty or in the end when both are exhausted.
 We will draw up the agreement but we need to know who gets what and who pays what.
 You are encouraged to settle as much as possible between you–even if you give up a little it is much less expensive.
 You can include many things in your agreement, some of which are listed below: